How to transition baby to crib I Make the switch from bassinet to crib with these easy tips I 16 transitioning to crib tips for parents

 You probably picked out your crib months ago, and it’s been patiently waiting in your baby’s room for this moment!
 Before putting baby to sleep in the crib, you need to make sure it meets safe sleep guidance.
 This includes:

 - No blankets either, instead, use a sleep sack.
-I prefer sleep sacks to swaddling, because of the risk of hip dysplasia with swaddling.
+For young babies, I prefer swaddle sacks to traditional swaddling blankets, because of the risk of hip dysplasia with swaddling.
+But for older babies, a properly fitting sleep sack can replace the use of a blanket.

 - Ensure you have a firm mattress in the crib and have tight-fitting sheets that are carefully tucked in on all edges.
 The mattress should fit snuggly with no gaps between mattress and frame, and the crib mattress height should be age appropriate.

 - Always put babies to sleep on their back.
 Seriously do this each time you put your baby to sleep.
-Once they can roll back and forth, it is okay if they end up on their tummy, but you should still start them on their back every time.
+Once they can roll back and forth, it is okay if they end up on their tummy by themselves, but you should still start them on their back every time.

 #2 – Create A Environment for Sleep